anneroemer/anneroemer/README.md

 ### Hello world! 👋

-I am a frontend developer at Septima with a passion for design and ✨aesthetics✨.
+I am a brand new frontend developer at Septima.

 Originally I am from a small town in nothern Jutland - currently I am living in Østerbro, Copenhagen.